aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## Auth0
 1. Navigate to, Auth0.com and sign-up if you don't already have a tenant.
-1. Go to *Applications*, and click on *Create Application* button
+3. Go to *Applications*, and click on *Create Application* button
-1. Give your application a meaningful name, then select **Single Page Web Applications** and click the *Create* button.
+4. Give your application a meaningful name, then select **Single Page Web Applications** and click the *Create* button.
-1. In Auth0.com, set the **Allowed Callback Url** with `http://localhost:3000/`
+5. In Auth0.com, set the **Allowed Callback Url** with `http://localhost:3000/`
-1. In Auth0.com, set the **Allowed Logout Url** with `http://localhost:3000/`
+6. In Auth0.com, set the **Allowed Logout Url** with `http://localhost:3000/`
-1. In Auth0.com, set the **Allowed Web Origins** with `http://localhost:3000/`
+7. In Auth0.com, set the **Allowed Web Origins** with `http://localhost:3000/`

 ### Server
 1. In Auth0.com, create a new API and give it a name and an identifier, for example: `Default` and `https://myapp/api`.
 This identifier will be used as the `audience`.
 Click Create.
 2. On your new API page, click `Settings` and scroll down and to RBAC Settings and activate `Enable RBAC` and `Add Permission in the Access Token`.
 3. Go to `Permissions`, add the custom permissions that reflects your needs.
+For the purpose of this demo, create a permission called `read:my_private_route`.

 Users who are assigned roles with these permissions will be able to access your back-end endpoints.
    - If you have a REST API endpoint that you want it to be accessible only by users with a specific permission(s), you can add `[create|read|update|delete|use]:entityname` permission in Auth0.

 Here are a few examples that may help you with modelling your routes with permissions: